-Is Introvert Bias on Your Radar?
+Is Introvert Bias On Your Radar?

 You don’t look like an introvert were words once said to me when I told someone I was introverted whilst networking, and I thought to myself what on earth is an introvert supposed to look like.